l-palermo/CV/README.md

 #### Makers Academy (29.04.2019 - 16.08.2019)

-* Curious and passionate about code<br>
+At Makers, I have studied computer science and metaprogramming principles along with hands-on coding, working on mobile, web and desktop applications using Ruby and Javascript.
-Learning about technologies and new languages is always exciting, this is why I embraced fully the idea of learning a new language (React) for our final project, building a progressive web app that allows the user to find amazing recipes to make with fridge leftovers.
+Responsibilities:

-* Great collaborator <br>
+* Take ownership of my learning process, time-boxing tasks to increase my learning.
-Teamwork is one of the main ways to work in Architecture, almost all the project are made in the team.
-As part of the team, good communication is always important, meeting the team member expectation and deadline to allow a smooth workflow through the all working process.
+* Using Agile methodologies to work effectively in a team, using pair programming, XP values, Daily Standups and Sprint planning.

-- OOP, TDD, MVC, DDD
+* Giving and receiving feedback using code reviews and open/respectful communication.
-- Agile/XP
+* Understand project requirements, create user stories, define MVP's features, breake features in smaller tasks to easily accomplish them.
-- Ruby, JavaScript, Java, React, Ruby On Rails, PostgreSQL
+* Collaborate with the other team members using GitHub as version control tools and using CI/CD to reduce integration risk.
-- RSpec, Jasmine, Capybara, Jest, Puppeteer, JUnit
+* Coding following principles like TDD and S.O.L.I.D of OOP to create clear, simple code and well-tested applications.

-#### University of Cagliari / School of Architecture (September 2006 - July 2012 )
+#### University of Cagliari / School of Architecture ( 09.2006 - 07.2012 )

-- Architecture, design & technology in a rural and urban environment, intervention on an existing, newly built and listed building.
+- Architecture, design & technology in a rural and urban environment, rennovations of existing building, newly built and listed building.
 - 110/110
 - Architect Part III Qualification.
 ARB registered 090290J